akka/akka/RELEASING.md

 https://oss.sonatype.org/content/repositories/snapshots/com/typesafe/akka/

 To create snapshot versions manually, use `sbt clean publishLocal`.
-If you have access, you can use `publishSigned` to publish them to sonatype.
+If you have access, you can use `+publishSigned` to publish them to sonatype.

 ## Releasing only updated docs